Hong Kong protesters smash up legislature in direct challenge to China

 “Some radical protesters stormed the Legislative Council Complex with extreme violence,” a government spokesman said in a statement.
 “These protesters seriously jeopardized the safety of police officers and members of the public.
 Such violent acts are unacceptable to society.”

 There was no immediate response from the protesters, although some appeared to retreat as the evening wore on.
+Others were reinforcing their street barricades.
 Police said they would clear the area shortly.

 A small group of mostly students wearing hard hats and masks had used a metal trolley, poles and scaffolding to charge again and again at the compound’s reinforced glass doors, which eventually gave.